Baldeep-98/Knowledge-Cove/README.md

 7. **Subscription Page:**
    - Users can purchase memberships and additional services.

-8. **Admin Page:**
+8. **Add Book Page:**
-   - Admins can manage all book records and user information through this dashboard and also can perform CRUD operations on the books.
+   - Admins add book can manage all book records through this dashboard and perform CRUD operations on the books.

+## Admin Credentials
+To access the admin dashboard, use the following credentials:

+- **Username:** `admin`
+- **Password:** `admin12345`

+These credentials provide full access to the admin dashboard, allowing you to manage books, users, and other resources.

 ## Installation
-To start Knowledge Cove project, follow these steps:
+To start the Knowledge Cove project, follow these steps:

 1. Clone the Repository:
     ```sh